CEO Report

 I am Al “Sarge” Raddatz.
 I am one of the founders of The Sub Zero Mission, and it has been my privilege to serve as its Chief Executive Officer for the past 15 years.

-I write an annual report for our volunteers, board members, supporters, and donors.
+I write an annual report for our volunteers, board of directors, supporters, and donors.
 It is usually in the Spring after we have completed our final outreach missions to find people experiencing homelessness.
 I am writing the report a little earlier than most years this year.
 Our goal is always to serve those in need until we run out of supplies or until the first day of Spring.
 This year, the weather turned more quickly, and we started to feel the warmth of Spring earlier than in years past.
 As our fleet of vehicles was all in need of attention, we chose to end our season early and avoid risking our buses or putting our team at risk.

 With that said, it was still a hectic year for us.
 In fact, in many ways, it was our biggest year ever.
 In homeless outreach, there is seldom much to celebrate.
 But there is something to be said for teams like ours, filled with people who dedicate their spare time to helping others.
-The hours, the materials, the miles… These can all be measured and used to tell a story of compassion in a time we don’t always see in our country.
+The hours, the materials, the miles… These can all be measured and used to tell a story of compassion in a time when we don’t always see this in our country.

 We have a great story to tell!
 Anybody who follows me on social media or knows me in person knows how proud I am of my team.
 From the people who plan our events and fundraisers to those who staff and run them to the ones who go out at night and into the camps, everybody works hard and is infused with what we call “Blue Fire.”
 To honor them, we put that blue fire on every vehicle, and once a year, I get to tell the whole story.